 Legacy Edge(EdgeHTML) is also going to fall out of support, and that one is not considered a component.
 That one falling out of support means it won’t even be getting security updates, so moving off of that is a little more urgent.

 Is IE 11 dead yet?
-Now that EOL has been announced, let’s take a look at some of the critical dates; there are three that matter.
+Now that EOL has been announced, let’s take a look at some of the critical dates.

 November 30, 2020 - This is the day that the Microsoft Teams stop supporting IE11